Michael, as your manager

 What I expect of you as a team member

-- You’re proactive about improving the developer experience for those using the Nexmo platform.
+You’re proactive about improving the experience of all of our customers.
 If you spot something that isn’t quite right, raise a ticket and/or fix it.

 How we work together

-- We’ll have a shared way of taking notes during our 1:1s.
+We’ll have a shared way of taking notes during our 1:1s.
 If you have a preferred system, let me know and I’ll use that for you.
-Popular options include Google Docs and Email

 What will a typical week look like?